-- In the Hydroelectric Reach (i.e., within the former J.C.
-Boyle, Copco No. 1, Copco No. 2, and Iron Gate Reservoir Areas) - At and immediately downstream of the former dam footprints of J.C.
+- Within the J.C.
+Boyle, Copco No. 1, Copco No. 2, and Iron Gate Reservoir Areas - At and immediately downstream of the former dam footprints of J.C.
 Boyle Dam, Copco No. 1 Dam, and Iron Gate Dam (i.e., restored channel footprint) - At any temporary and/or permanent road stream crossings associated with dam removal activities within the Reservoir Area Management Plan Fish Passage Monitoring Area